Paul-Cl-ark/worms-project-front-end/README.md

 JS and HTML

-Fun worms project with a JS front end (using Phaser) and Ruby on Rails back end.
+Fun worms project with a JS front end (using Phaser) and Ruby on Rails back end (back end will go in a separate repo).